alecramsay/pg/docs/index.markdown

 [Example](./\_pages/example.markdown) page.
 You can choose a specific state to look at, on the [States](./\_pages/states.markdown) page.

-**Acknowledgements**
+### Acknowledgements

-We would like to thank Dave\'s Redistricting for the input data and the wonderful platform for sharing our maps and the DRA user community for pushing the dimensional limits of congressional redistricting in each state with their notable maps.
+We would like to thank DRA for the input data and the wonderful platform for sharing our maps, the DRA user community for pushing the dimensional limits of congressional redistricting in each state with their notable maps, and the VEST team for their election data making the partisan ratings in DRA possible.
 We would like to especially thank Terry Crowley for making the large scope of this project feasible.